By tpm | June 8, 2018

 Please click here to get your TI-84 Plus CE on Amazon.

-The most popular graphing calculator model line ever, the TI-84 Plus, has continued to evolve into 2016.
-Barely one year after the TI-84 Plus C brought color to the 84 family, Texas Instruments rebooted the color line with the all new TI-84 Plus CE.
-The new 84 is new hardware with a new look, but much in common with its predecessor.
+The most popular graphing calculator model line ever, the TI-84 Plus, has continued to evolve into the late 2010’s.
+Released in 2015, barely one year after the TI-84 Plus C brought color to the 84 family, Texas Instruments rebooted the color line with the TI-84 Plus CE.
+The 84 CE is new hardware with a new look, but with much in common with its predecessor.
 So how does this new model stack up?
-Let’s take a look.
+It has been on my list of the best graphing calculators every year since it was released.

 What’s the Same About the TI-84 Plus CE?

-Actually, a lot has stayed exactly the same between the TI-84 Plus CE and older 84 models, specifically the 84 C. If you have owned an older TI-84 or need to get help from a tutor, sibling, or teacher that is used to working with the TI-84 family, they will be able to jump right in on this model with no problems.
+Actually, a lot has stayed the same between the TI-84 Plus CE and older 84 models, specifically the 84 C. That’s a good thing if you have owned an older TI-84 or need to get help from a tutor, sibling, or teacher that is used to working with the TI-84 family.
+They will be able to jump right in on this model with no problems.
 The arrangement of physical buttons is the same, the menu system is virtually identical, and the you get the same great color screen that the TI-84 Plus C had.

-Truthfully, the biggest selling point for the TI-84 Plus CE is for long time users to pick up a familiar calculator and jump right in with a familiar interface, but getting to do so with 2015 hardware.
+Truthfully, a big selling point for the TI-84 Plus CE is for long-time users to pick up a familiar calculator and jump right in with a familiar interface, but getting to do so with hardware that will take us to 2020 and beyond.

 The biggest change you’re going to notice with this model is the size.
 Officially, Texas Instruments says it is 30% lighter and slimmer than previous generations of the TI-84 Plus.
 However, I can tell you that the difference when you hold it in your hand feels even more significant.
 I’ve been calling it the “TI-84 Air.”
 The CE is the right size and weight to stuff into a book bag or purse without feeling like you are being burdened down by it.
 I’m a long time user of the TI-Nspire family as well, and it felt to me like the TI-84 Plus CE was even lighter than my TI-Nspire CX.
 To be sure, I threw it on my kitchen scale.
 Sure enough, it weighed in at 7.0 oz.
 My TI-Nspire CX was 10.0 oz.